 1987(14th of Tammuz, 5747): Rabbi Yaakov Yitzchok Ruderman passed away.
 Born in 1901 at Daŭhinava he “was a prominent Talmudic scholar… who founded and served as Rosh Yeshiva of Yeshiva Ner Yisroel in Baltimore.

 1988: Today, Economics Minister Gad Yaacobi said the 7-month Arab uprising has cost Israel more than $600 million, including losses in tourism, exports and production revenues.
 Defense Minister Yitzhak Rabin said Israel has spent about $160 million to quell the unrest.

 1994: The second round of family tours of Israel sponsored by the American Jewish Congress are scheduled to begin today.

-1997(6th of Tammuz, 5757): Eighty-five year old Edward Lasker, the son of Albert Davis Lasker, who was a movie producer, thoroughbred racehorse owner and businessman passed away today.
+1997(6th of Tammuz, 5757): Eighty-five year old Edward Lasker, the son of Albert Davis Lasker and his first wife Flora, who was a movie producer, thoroughbred racehorse owner and businessman passed away today.

 1999: Roman Bronfman and Alexander Tzinker left Yisrael BaAliyah and formed the Democratic Choice faction.

 1999(27th of Tammuz, 5759): Seventy-nine year old Everett Greenbaum, the native of Buffalo, NY, who wrote scripts for several movies starring Don Knotts and who wrote script for numerous popular television shows including “Mr. Peepers” and “MASH” passed away today.